Tax on property and rental income How rental income is taxed

 You’ll usually have to pay capital gains tax when you sell the property you have been letting.
 Special rules apply if the property is or has been your home.
 Otherwise, the property is treated in the same way as the sale of any other asset.
 For more information see Capital gains tax (CGT) explained.

 For more expert advice on how to reduce your capital gains tax, read the Which?
-Essential Guide: Tax Handbook 2011/12.
+Tax Handbook 2013-14.